TimaxLacs/hasyx/AUTH.md

 Authentication Helpers (`AUTH.md`)

 This document describes the authentication helper utilities provided in `lib/auth.tsx`, primarily focused on WebSocket authentication and retrieving user tokens from requests.
+It also outlines the split credentials flow: OTP vs password.

 ## Purpose

 These utilities integrate with `next-auth` sessions to simplify authenticating users, especially in WebSocket scenarios where standard HTTP header mechanisms aren't directly applicable, and provide a consistent way to get the decoded user token from incoming HTTP requests.

+Configuration note:
+- Required environment variables (`NEXTAUTH_SECRET`, `HASURA_JWT_SECRET`, etc.) are auto-generated from `hasyx.config.json`.
+Use `npx hasyx config` to edit configuration.
+Do not edit `.env` manually.

 <details>
 <summary>Core Exports (`lib/auth.tsx`)</summary>